 Last week whilst visiting the Willow and Wet Land Centre where I bought my new white willow basket, I bought these three little sample vases in their carrier in one of little shops on site.
 They reminded me of those test tubes.

 Its the time of year where the lime green of the spurges shine out in the garden.
-There are very many garden worthy Euphorbias and always admired them and grown several over the years.
+There are very many garden worthy Euphorbias and I have always admired them and grown several over the years.
 The three which I have growing in the garden at present each have their little vase.
-All three Euphorbia plants hare very different, and not grown primarily for the flowers but colour and form of the foliage, plant and flowers overall.
+All three Euphorbia plants are very different, and not grown primarily for the flowers but for the colour and form of the foliage.

 Euphorbia x martinii Ascot Rainbow